 The night before the battle, the Vikings were informed that Sigurd, the Viking Earl of the Orkney Isles had brought a sacred raven banner, woven by his mother, which had the magical properties of ensuring victory for the army if carried before it.
 Unfortunately, it also promised death to its bearers.
 He tried to downplay that part of the prophecy, but of course, he had a difficult time finding volunteers to bear his mother’s banner the next morning.

 Painting of the Battle of Clontarf by Hugh Frazer in 1826

-Just as planned, on April 23, 1014 Brian Boru was attacked by an alliance of Leinstermen and Norsemen from Dublin under Sitric Silkbeard, who brought in Norse warriors from the Hebrides and the Isle of Man.
+Just as planned, on April 23, 1014, Brian Boru was attacked by an alliance of Leinstermen and Norsemen from Dublin under Sitric Silkbeard, who brought in Norse warriors from the Hebrides and the Isle of Man.
 There were Irishmen and Norsemen on both sides and it was a ferocious struggle, said to have lasted all day.
-Brian Boru was 72 years and too old to fight, but his son Marduch managed to kill the Viking king of Leinster, Mael Morda and Sigurd, the Viking Earl of the Orkney Isles.
-Marduch was soon therafter brutally slaughtered by the Vikings.
+Brian Boru was 72 years and too old to fight, but his son Marduch managed to kill the Viking king of Leinster, Mael Morda, and Sigurd, the Viking Earl of the Orkney Isles.
+Marduch was soon thereafter brutally slaughtered by the Vikings.

 Cnut The Great – England’s Danish King And Ruler Of One Of The Largest Nordic Empires

 Sir William Wallace: Brave Scottish Knight And Legendary Hero